artbyrab/yii2-module-base/documents/guides/features-of-this-module.md

 Overriding view files is easy using the built in Yii2 functionality.

-### Overriding models via Yii2 dependancy injection
+### Overriding models via Yii2 dependency injection

-Overrding models is possible thanks to the Yii2 dependancy injection functionality.
+Overriding models is possible thanks to the Yii2 dependency injection functionality.
 You can see a working example of it here in this module's app folder.

 ### Overriding controllers